 No Products in the Cart

-Should you use oil, or distillate?
-Which is better?
-If you’re new to the CBD/THC vape world it can be confusing.
+Should you vape CO2 oil, or distillate?
+Which is the better option?
+If you’re new to the vape world of cannabis concentrates, it can be confusing with all of the cartridge options at your local cannabis dispensary.
 Not to worry though, we’re going to break it all down for you and set the record straight.

 There are a variety of different extraction methods that can be used to create oils, however, many today are opting with CO2 (carbon dioxide) extraction.
 That’s because CO2 is a naturally-occurring substance, and can be used as a non-toxic solvent.
 Most of us know CO2 as a gas, but if can be changed to its liquid form with enough pressure.
 So, during the extraction process, the cannabis is washed with liquid CO2, which separates the cannabinoids and terpenes (the good stuff) from the rest of the plant material.
 This creates a concentrated oil.
 Any CO2 that’s left in the oil will evaporate, and you’ve got a solvent-free product!
 It can be vaped at this point, but it usually goes through one more stage of processing to remove plant waxes and lipids from the extract.
 You’ll get a nice, light amber colored oil that can run anywhere from 50-70% concentration.
 The cannabinoid profile that was in the starting plant material is representative of what you end up with in the concentrate.
 (They call this a full-spectrum product).
 So, if you start with a high CBD strain with little THC, then you’ll end up with a high CBD concentrate, aka CBD oil.